habitat-sh/habitat/www/source/blog/README.md

-The Habitat blog exists in our repo with everything else and provides you with a simple way to publish your own Habitat content to the Habitat site!
+The Chef Habitat blog exists in our repo with everything else and provides you with a simple way to publish your own Chef Habitat content to the Chef Habitat site!

 You can open a pull request that includes a markdown file like this one with a format of `{date}-{title}.html.md`.
 For  example `2017-04-11-Hello-World.html.md`.